 Besides, a couple of vintners provide information about the varietals they used to produce the wine.
 But especially for high-quality wines, it isn’t common to do so.
-Often it isn’t even necessary, because winemakers must use a specific varietal due to the local wine laws.
+Often it isn’t even necessary because winemakers must use a specific varietal due to local wine laws.

-In contrast, wines from the New World usually carry the name of the varietal.
-Many vintners add the name of their wineries, or in some cases, a specific product name they created.
-Stating the appellation of origin that indicates the wine region becomes more common these days.
+In contrast, wines from the United States, Australia, or South America usually carry the name of the varietal.
+Many vintners add the name of their wineries or, in some cases, a specific product name they created.
+Stating the appellation of origin that indicates the wine region has become more common these days.
 However, it’s still less usual than in Europe.

 In general, New World wines tend to have a fuller body, higher alcohol content, and less acidity than Old World wines.
 They often have more fruity aromas, while Old World wines instead offer earthy or floral notes.

 These differences result from the more experimental production methods in the New World, but also the climate.
 Wine countries in the New World are much warmer on average.
 That means more hours of sunshine per day, higher temperatures, and less rain.
 These differences are evident if you compare California or Australia to Central European wine countries like France or Germany.
 But even the Mediterranean countries such as Italy or Spain tend to be slightly cooler than most New World regions, especially in mid-summer.
 The table below compares some well-known wine regions from different parts of the world in terms of temperatures and rainfall.